nf-core/sarek/doc/INSTALL.md

 This workflow itself needs little installation.

-Nextflow will automatically fetch CAW from GitHub when launched if `SciLifeLab/CAW` is specified as the workflow name.
+Nextflow will automatically fetch Sarek from GitHub when launched if `SciLifeLab/Sarek` is specified as the workflow name.

-CAW use Singularity containers to package all the different tools.
+Sarek use Singularity containers to package all the different tools.

 If you plan to use the automatic pull of Singularity images, you can use the [`singularity.config`](../configuration/singularity.config) configuration file.
 You can also set up the Nextflow environnement variable `NXF_SINGULARITY_CACHEDIR` to choose where to store them.